uku-owl/getuku-astro/README.md

-# Welcome to Voyager!
+# Welcome to Galaxy!

-This is the first theme using Tailwind CSS V4 (still in beta)!
-This is also the first theme to make use of my up-coming Starwind UI components and setup.
+This is the first theme updated with Tailwind CSS V4 (still in beta)!
+This is also the first theme to make use of some of my up-coming Starwind UI components and setup.
 It includes far more accessible and stable components than I was previously creating and I am excited to hear what you think of it.

 ## Quickstart